 Therefore, Renewable World works with a number of leading academic institutions, business schools and industry experts to facilitate research on a range of relevant issues which inform and improve our work.

 Past research projects:

 A team of Cambridge MBA students worked on a research project in collaboration with Renewable World in 2011 to analyse how ownership models influence the effectiveness, price structure and utilisation of small-scale off-grid energy sources in communities.

 Read more about the findings of their research.

 Renewable World has supported Imperial College London with the development and piloting of the SURE DSS tool which allows isolated poor communities to make an informed choice about the various energy options available to them based on the specific conditions and resources of each community.

 Read more about how the SURE DSS tool works.

 In 2009, Renewable World collaborated with IDS on the development of the ‘China Low Carbon Platform’, a web-based knowledge sharing tool for low carbon energy and development projects and research in China, with the aim of trialling a system which could be replicated for other regions where Renewable World is working.

 Find out more about the China Low Carbon Platform.

-Digital versions of current and past newsletters and reports can be downloaded from this section of the website.
-Please feel free to browse these materials to learn more about our projects, reports, and updates.
+Digital versions of previous reports can be downloaded from this section of the website.
+Please feel free to browse these materials to learn more about our projects, reports and updates.